This post was originally published July 12, 2018 and was updated October 26, 2021.

 Why do we still get that request?

-The expression “below the fold” is originally a newspaper term that referred literally to the separation of the upper half and lower half of a broadsheet page.
+The expression “above the fold” is originally a newspaper term that referred literally to the separation of the upper half and lower half of a broadsheet page.
 When folded in half and displayed on the newsstand, only the top half—“above the fold”—was visible.
-Therefore editors put the most newsworthy and compelling content there in an effort to entice potential buyers.
+Therefore, editors put the most newsworthy and compelling content there in an effort to entice potential buyers.